IMKnightRider/Svelte-Prescription/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+## List of Technology / Software / Languages Used
+- We have used Sevltekit Which is Js Framework We have used it beacuse it makes our work easy and We can reuse html components it also gives better performance to website
+- We have use Software Like Vs code for coding We have also Uploaded this to Github using git

+## Features of Application
+- We have an Home page , Login Page which is for doctor who wants to give prescription you have to login first to give prescription
+- You can't Reload Login Page Because we Have restricted it
+- After Login as Doctor you can create a prescription for your patient with prescription id that must be unique
+- We have added feature for checking Prescribed id You have to use it for checking prescription is valid or not
+- We have added Double clicked feature on Navbar for old age people if you double clicked a link on navbar it will chang color to black and appear border on that page

+## Details of Members
+- Shubham Poddar Email: sp321418@gmail.com
+- Prem Kumar Email: kumarp73616@gmail.com
+- Khushi Mandal Email: 2305kasl@gmail.com